Local And Long Distance Moving

 What to Do with Your Food When Moving

 We spend a lot of money on groceries.
-When it’s time to move, it can be frustrating to figure out how best to handle all the food left in your fridge or pantryAs you may be aware, this can often be a considerably large amount.
+When it’s time to move, it can be frustrating to figure out how best to handle all the food left in your fridge or pantry – which can often be a considerably large amount.
 But since you’re here, reading this post; you’re safe.
 Here’s what to do with your food when moving so that you don’t risk throwing it all away.

 Classify the Food into Different Categories

-Refrigerated perishables and frozen foods like meat and vegetables should appear under refrigerated foods.
-While food supplies with tight expiration dates and delicate packaging should be classified as perishable.
+Refrigerated perishables and frozen foods like meat and vegetables should appear under refrigerated foods, while food supplies with tight expiration dates and delicate packaging should be classified as perishable.
 You’ll want to use up all or much of these before moving out.

 Cancel Your Regular Shopping Trip

-Therefore, more than once we’ve been a South Florida moving company that’s stepped into the role of food consultant.
-We suggested people who were about to move to stop food shopping.
-It’ll force you to eat out of your freezer and pantry for a few days a week or even longer, and you’ll eat into your inventory quickly.
-You’ll also get a much better idea of what’s in your home, so you can take the next steps toward packing properly.
-To add, you should know that some of the food in your pantry has a shelf life without the help of a South Florida moving company.
-Also, frozen food must be used within six months of freezing.
+Therefore, more than once we’ve been a South Florida moving company that’s stepped into the role of food consultant by telling people who were about to move to stop shopping.
+It’ll force you to eat out of your freezer and pantry for a few days a week or even longer, and you’ll literally eat into your inventory quickly.
+You’ll also get a much better idea of what’s in your home so you can take the next steps towards packing properly.
+Not to mention, it shouldn’t take a South Florida moving company to tell you that at least some of the food in your pantry does have shelf lives, and food in the freezer should be eaten within six months of being frozen.
+Make it easier on your pocketbook, your moving organization exercise and your South Florida movers by living off of what you have.
+After all, you’ll more than likely be eating out quite a bit after you arrive at your new home.

 Make a Plan to Use up What’s Currently in Your Fridge